Skip to content

-How UK teams ship AI agents that handle real multi-step workflows.
-Architecture patterns, cost benchmarks, and what breaks when you move from demo to production.
+How UK teams ship AI agents that survive real multi-step workflows: the architecture that holds up, and what breaks between demo and production.

 If you have seen an AI agent demo, you have seen an agent work on curated data with a cooperative user and no error handling.
 Production is a different problem.